makandra/makandra-rubocop/README.md

 2. `bundle`
 3. `git add remote rubocop https://github.com/rubocop-hq/rubocop.git`
 4. `git fetch rubocop --no-tags` (we can't import their tags or they would clash with ours)
-5. Find out the commit SHA of the release you put into the gemspec.
+5. Find out the commit SHA of the release you put into the gemspec and the commit SHA of the newest release (with a tag).
-6. `git checkout COMMIT_SHA config/default.yml`
+6. `git diff $OLDER_SHA $NEWER_SHA config/default.yml | git apply --3way`
-7. `git reset` to unstage the changes you just picked
+7. Resolve the merge conflicts carefully and review all changes.
+We do not want to loose our overrides.
-8. Review all changes and stage those that you want.
-Note that cop settings will be reverted to their default settings and that you do not want to add them all.
+8. Commit.

-9. Commit.
+This procedure is the same for `rubocop-rails`.

 ## Contributing